In ‘Climate of fear and anxiety’: Some 200 Vodafone staff offered voluntary redundancy, says union Chris Keall, New Zealand Herald writes:

 Taking costs out of a business can make it more attractive in the short term.

-If Vodafone gets rid of 400 people out of a total of 2800, that’s almost 15 percent of the total.
+If Vodafone gets rid of 400 people out of a total of 2800, that’s almost 15 per cent of the total.
 Potential investors will like that.

 We shouldn’t forget job cuts are often devastating to the people involved.
 They are often also uncomfortable, even stressful for many of the staff who remain.
 It can hurt morale.
 If there are long term effects, they will probably show up after the IPO.

-Outsourced call centres
+Outsourced call centre

 Last year Consumer criticised the company after a satisfaction survey.